Home > Healthy Living

-When you walk, avoid sudden movements or changes in your position.
+When you walk, avoid sudden movements or changes in position.
 Wear shoes with low heels that fit well.
-Rubber soles will help keep you from slipping.
+Rubber soles can help keep you from slipping.
 Stay away from water or ice on sidewalks.

 Ask your health care provider about medicines you may be taking that can make you dizzy.
 Your doctor may be able to make some medication changes that could reduce falls.

 Ask your health care provider about a cane or walker.
-If you use a walker, attach a small basket to it to keep a phone and other important items in.
+If you use a walker, attach a small basket to it to keep your phone and other important items in.